 Treatment of Achilles Tendonitis/ Rupture

-The calf muscle is a large powerful group of muscles that can produce sufficient force to run, jump and hop.
-The calf attaches to calcaneum through Achilles.
+The calf muscle is a large powerful group of muscles that can produce sufficient force to run, jump, and hop.
+The calf attaches to the calcaneum through the Achilles.
 So the chances of reoccurrence are quite high if not rehabilitated properly.

-The patient may have a painful limp, so Achilles tendon needs to be rested from complete weight-bearing activities.
-Patient may need to be on partial-weight-bearing, utilize crutches, a wedged Achilles walking boot or heel wedges to temporarily relieve pressure off the Achilles tendon.
+The patient may have a painful limp, so the Achilles tendon needs to be rested from complete weight-bearing activities.
+The patient may need to be on partial-weight-bearing, utilize crutches, a wedged Achilles walking boot, or heel wedges to temporarily relieve pressure off the Achilles tendon.

 Ice can be applied to reduce pain and swelling.
 Apply for 10-15 minutes every 3 to 4 hours during the initial inflammatory phase.